raganwald/raganwald.github.com/_posts/2013-02-21-hilberts-school.md

 ### day four

+Day Three went weill, so all the students return and the auditorium remains full.
+Everyone is very pleased and looking forward to Day Four.

-All this excitement has a downside: Reddit hears about what's going on and an infinite number of subreddits, each of which has an infinite number of redditors all decide to show up on day four to disrupt his lecture with trolling about how lame JavaScript is as a programming language.
-Each sends an infinitely large bus, with ever seat full.
+But the excitement has a downside: Reddit hears about what's going on and an infinite number of subreddits, each of which has an infinite number of redditors, all decide to show up on day four to disrupt his lecture with trolling about how lame JavaScript is as a programming language.
+Each sends an infinitely large bus, with every seat full.
 Like Jeff's bus, each bus numbers its seat from zero and as luck would have it, each bus has has a number and the buses are numbered from zero.

 Bertie has to seat an infinite number of infinite groups of people, in an infinite auditorium that is already full!
 Now what?
 Out comes the bullhorn and yesterday's program, and he quickly moves all of his existing students into the even-numbered seats, leaving an infinite number of odd seats available for newcomers.

-Now he writes a new program:
+He writes a new program:

 {% highlight javascript %}
-map = require('allong.es').iterators.map

 function Numbers () {
   var number = 0;
   return function SeatNumber () {